Israel: Witnesses testify in Netanyahu corruption trial | DW | 05.04.2021

 Following her statement, the first witnesses testified, including Ilan Yeshua — the former CEO of the news site Walla and a key witness in the first case of three cases to be heard.

-Yeshua said, he had received instructions from Netanyahu's allies to post articles favourable to the prime minister and information that smeared his rivals.
+Yeshua said he had received instructions from Netanyahu's allies to post articles favorable to the prime minister and information that smeared his rivals.

 "It was clear that we were a website that did what the prime minister's office asked us," Yeshua told the court.